mnojz/easy-ytd-protocol/readme.md

 ---

 **Note:** This is a hobby project.
-Bugs may exist, and new features might not be added, if you want to contribute you're welcome, if you dont want to share your modifications you are welcome again. 😎
+Bugs may exist, and new features might not be added 😎

 # have fun 🎈🎉